 Your PR team should be giving you strategic recommendations

 While tactical work is the prize of PR, you should also be getting strategic input on your marketing communications programs that align with what you’re doing with PR.
 Communication alignment is very important in creating consistent messaging across your organization.
 Your PR team should be able to identify gaps, deliver recommendations and identify new opportunities on an ongoing basis during your engagement.

 A seasoned PR team should be able to get up and running fairly quickly (3-4 weeks) and begin generating results within the first 3 months of service.
 Typically, if we don’t get positive feedback within 6-7 weeks from media outlets we start pivoting our message, because frankly sometimes outreach doesn’t work the first time around.
 Most companies we speak to are anxious to see results quickly.
 While it’s definitely not impossible (especially if you have significant news or an event) patience is a bit of a virtue.
 Even when you secure a media interview, the coverage may not always be immediate, the reporter may just be prepping for a future story or collecting resources.
 Keep in mind that media relations is a task of relationship building.
 While you may not reap immediate benefits, your PR team should consistently stay vocal with the subject matter expertise that you can provide to key media targets.

-If you have questions we didn’t answer here, feel free to set up a call with our CEO to understand what to expect when working on your new PR program.
+If you still feel as though you don’t know what to expect when working with a PR agency or if you have additional questions, feel free to set up a complimentary call with public relations expert and CEO of a full service PR agency, The Silver Telegram, Ronjini Joshua, to further discuss what to expect when working on your new PR program.